ShindouMihou/Dotenv/README.md

 ARandomValue ARandomKey
 ```

-Now, you might have noticed the annotation `ConfigurationItem` which is a special annotation used by this library to parse or generate environment variables.
+Now, you might have noticed the annotation `EnvironmentItem` which is a special annotation used by this library to parse or generate environment variables.
 For parsing,
 the only value supported on the annotation is `name` but you can also set the `comment` and `value` values of the annotation to specify what comment should be generated on
 generation of a new `.env` file when you call `ReflectiveDotenv#create(...)`, please read below for more information.